Concordium/concordium.github.io/source/shared/net/mobile-wallet/export-import-mw.rst

 #.
 Go to the **More** page.

 #.
-Select **Export**.
+Tap **Export**.

 #.
-Input your biometrics or app passcode.
+Enter your biometrics or app passcode.

 #.
-Read through the explanation of the export and press **Continue**.
+Read the information about the export and tap **Continue**.

 #.
-Choose a password with a minimum of 6 characters, used to encrypt your export.
-Be sure to choose a safe password and keep it to yourself,
-   as this can be used to unlock your export, and in turn be used to make transfers from your account.
-Press **Continue**.
+Choose a password with a minimum of 6 characters to encrypt your export.
+Make sure to choose a secure password and keep it safe.
+Anyone with the password will be able to unlock the export and make transfers from your account.
+Tap **Continue**.

 #.
-An OS prompt will be shown, letting you choose where to save or send your export.
-Select an option from the prompt.
+Choose an option for sending or saving the export file such as Mail or Files.

 |